abbycabs/mozsprint-repo-template/README.md

 Report your experiences in the Mozilla Learning Network forum, feel free.

+## Drop us a line
+If you need send a private message to us, please ping our leaders (Geraldo and Cynthia) from [Institute of Technology and Innovation Digital](<mailto:contato@itidigital.org>), which is the home of the project for now.

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to **[Geraldo Barros](http://telegram.me/geraldobarros)**.